Shaswat2208/PRODIGY_CS/README.md

 - Only alphabetic characters (both uppercase and lowercase) are shifted.
 - The shift value wraps around the alphabet using modulo arithmetic.

-Feel free to explore and modify the script for your own use cases!

 ---